deep-entertainment/safehouse/design/closeups/diary.md

 #closeup

 The diary is just an old ring-bound notepad with ballpen scriblings on it.
 They are readable of course, but show the rising pressure and tension of the writer.
 It's fake though.
-It wasn't *actually* written by Jacob Grimes, it's something Calvin uses to scare Marjorie.
+It wasn't *actually* written by Jacob Grimes, it's something Calvin that uses to scare Marjorie.
 Each day starts a new page.

 On the first page it reads: "JAYGEE's diary"